kawin048/CLOUD_TASK1/README.md

 - Docker installed on local machine and necessary permissions on Google cloud for deployment.

 # Overview
-1. Clone the source code from github
+1. Clone the source code from github.
 2. Test the app locally.
 3. Build a Docker image and access the application on localhost.
 4. Next, we build a Docker image on google cloud.
-5. Push image to GCR.
+5. Push image to Google Container Registry (GCR).
 6. Use cloud run service for deployment of this web app.
-7. Access the app with url created by Cloud run.
+7. Access the app with URL created by Cloud Run.

 # Installation
-1.clone the repository from GitHub:
+1. clone the repository from GitHub:
 ```bash
 git clone https://github.com/kawin048/CLOUD_TASK1.git
 ```
-2.Install dependencies:
+2. Install dependencies:

 ```bash
 npm install
 ```

-3.Test the application:
+3. Test the application:
 ```bash
 npm start
 ```
 # Local Deployment using DockerFile

-1.Create a Dockerfile: Add the following Dockerfile to your project directory:
+1. Create a Dockerfile: Add the following Dockerfile to your project directory:

 ```bash